slmdeepu2/Demo/README.md

 ## Running the application manually

-If you have a Java 8 + Maven 3.x development environment, just import the project on your IDE and run the class `com.github.rafaelrpinto.vulnerablejavawebapp.config.AppLauncher`.
+If you have a Java 8 + Maven 3.x development environment, just import the project on your IDE and run the class `com.github.rafaelrpinto.vulnerablejavawebasdfsdfsdpp.config.AppLauncher`.

 ## Running with docker